bigroly/roly-auth-backend/README.md

 This endpoint is protected by Cognito and can only be accessed by applying a valid Bearer token received after logging in.
 You can check out how a protected endpoint is configured in CDK by taking a look at the `cognitoAuthorizer` construct `within RolyAuthStack.cs`

 That's about it at the moment.
 I hope to have a bit more time to tinker with this template in the future to add a little but more funk to it, hopefully it'll save you a buttload of time if you have a similar use case :)

+**Need to nuke it?**
+Run `cdk destroy` at the solution root folder, follow the in-cmd prompts and your stack will be taken down and destroyed.
+**Note**: The CognitoPool in this CDK stack will not be retained if you pull the pin, this means all your user data will be deleted when you destroy the stack.